learningequality/kolibri-instant-schools-plugin/README.md

 - `SMS_MESSAGE_TEMPLATE` - A string prepared for Python's `string.format()` with one variable `{url}` within the string somewhere.
 That will be where the URL the user clicks to reset their password will be inserted into the message template.
 - `TWILIO_SID` & `TWILIO_AUTH_TOKEN` - These will allow us to send password reset tokens.
 You can find these in your Twilio account.
+- `POST_USER_URL` - This is the base URL to where user information will be securely POSTed to partners.

 The following environment variables are *optional*: